Electricity Transmission Systems

 A 2011 MIT report said that the US grid faced "a number of serious challenges over the next two decades, while new technologies also present valuable opportunities for meeting these challenges."
 Incorporating more renewable generation is one challenge, increased penetration of electric vehicles is another.
 But "the diversity of ownership and regulatory structures within the U.S. grid complicates policy-making, and a number of institutional, regulatory, and technical impediments remain that require action."
 It made recommendations accordingly.

-In April 2013 a new 530 km, 1000 MWe capacity HVDC line, the Champlain Hudson Power Express (CHPE) was approved and will be installed underground and underwater, originating at the Canadian border in Quebec and running the length of Lake Champlain and through parts of the Hudson, Harlem, and East Rivers to New York City.
-Cost is put at $2 billion.
+In August 2014 a new 530 km, 1000 MWe capacity HVDC line, the Champlain Hudson Power Express (CHPE) gained final approval and will be installed underground and underwater, originating at the Canadian border in Quebec and running the length of Lake Champlain and through parts of the Hudson, Harlem, and East Rivers to New York City.
+Cost is put at $2.2 billion, with completion by early 2018.
+It is seen as hardened infrastructure, providing 1 GWe that is immune to natural disasters.

 Plans for a 1400 MWe HVDC link with Norway promise to help Germany's renewable energy objectives, as the interconnector between Denmark and Norway has been doing for Denmark's wind energy for some years.
 (Denmark's wind turbines depend heavily for their effective utilization on 29 GWe of hydro capacity in Norway, over 1 GWe of which can be dispatched promptly when wind power is unavailable in West Denmark.
 This will rise by 700 MW in 2014.
 Hence, there is a natural interdependence between West Denmark's wind and Norway's hydro.
 With good winds, power can be exported back to Norway and there conserve hydro potential.)